emre-mr246/42_ring2_fdf/README.md

 The objective of the "fdf" project is to generate a wireframe representation of a terrain based on coordinates provided in a file.
 This involves parsing the file to extract coordinate data, transforming these coordinates into a 3D space, and using a graphics library to draw lines between points to visualize the terrain.

+## Algorithm 🧠

+Utilizing the Bresenham line drawing algorithm as a foundation, I streamlined the slope calculation process by incorporating both the starting and ending points of the line into the function.
+Additionally, I enhanced the algorithm with anti-aliasing.
+Leveraging these enhancements, I have crafted a remarkably concise algorithm that rivals the functionality of more intricate counterparts, such as Xiaolin Wu's algorithm.

 ## Image 📸

 ![](img/julia.png)